 As I made cupcakes and not saffron buns, frosting was called for (well, what’s a cupcake without a little something on top ;) ?).
 Luckily I had recently made yummy vegan vanilla frosting during my blessingway cupcake baking frenzy, so I still had some ingredients on hand and was fairly comfortable with adapting the recipe.
 I thought about flavour combinations that would work well and, having never made orange buttercream, thought I’d give that a go.
 So glad I did!
 It’s delicious!
 The citrus tang marries well with the fragrant almond/saffron combination.
 The grated orange zest also compliments the saffron coloured cupcakes and mimics the appearance of saffron threads.
 A perfect match.
 And as saffron buns here often come sprinkled with something known as “pearl sugar”, I thought it fitting that each cupcake be adorned with a few pretty edible pearls.

 Makes: enough frosting to generously cover a dozen cupcakes

 1 tsp vanilla extract

 - Beat the shortening and margarine together until well combined and fluffy.
 Add the sugar and beat for about 3 more minutes.

 - Add the remaining ingredients and beat for another few minutes until fluffy.

-And there you have an original Miss Marzipan take on a Lucia-themed treat (that I am very proud of, I must say)!
-Glad Lucia mina vänner!
+And there you have an original Miss Marzipan take on a Lucia-themed treat (that I am very proud of, I must say)! :D Glad Lucia mina vänner!